EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 [ ok ] Restarting elasticsearch (via systemctl): elasticsearch.service.
 ```

-If you are using a proxy :
+If you are using a proxy:

 ```sh
 (django_pod3) pod@pod:~/django_projects/podv3$ cd /usr/share/elasticsearch/